 Transparency builds trust.
 Uptime.com has a lot of features in play that help you in an outage.
 It starts with the data we send you when you receive an alert.
 We include any notes or tags associated with your checks, plus links to real-time analysis and alert data.

 Aside from drilling down to the root cause, we also offer our top-notch human support team to help you understand and resolve the alerts you are receiving.

 One of our favorite ways of helping you in an outage (aside from resolution) is incident management.
-Downtime can be an opportunity to build trust and the easiest way to do this is with our Status Page solution.
+Website downtime can be an opportunity to build trust and the easiest way to do this is with our Status Page solution.
 Status Pages provide a platform for you to connect with your end users and update them in real-time on the status of your outage and the steps you are taking to resolve it.

 Status Pages can also display metrics, and historic data on prior incidents as well as convey upcoming maintenance, and scheduled updates that may affect your accessibility.

-Monitoring is a complex undertaking that covers everything from how much time your site is UP per year, to how you define what “UP” is, how you report on it, and how you communicate your uptime to build relationships with your users.
+Website Performance Monitoring is a complex undertaking that covers everything from how much time your site is UP per year, to how you define what “UP” is, how you report on it, and how you communicate your uptime to build relationships with your users.